winniiew/WeatherDiscordBot/README.md

 # Weather Discord Bot ☁️
-This is a Weather bot for Discord
+This is a Weather bot for Discord that displays temperature in °F/°C, wind conditions and time

 ## Install Directly on a local computer